James Rouse: Career

 He found a job parking cars at the St. Paul Garage for one year.
 He later remarked that he got the job even though he could not drive, and had convinced his foreman to teach him rather than fire him.
 In May 1935, Rouse wrote Millard Tydings, who found him a position with the Federal Housing Administration as a clerk specializing in completing FHA loans to eastern Maryland banks.
-While working at the FHA, Rouse was tasked with enforcing racially discriminatory guidelines.
 Although he had only two years of undergraduate college on his transcript, in the 1930s that was enough to qualify for law school.
 He borrowed money in March 1936 from Guy Hollyday who was a loan officer with the Title Guarantee and Trust Company seeking FHA loan guarantees and attended classes three nights a week at the University of Maryland School of Law.
 He was hired at age 22 by his mentor Hollyday.

+While working at the FHA during the New Deal, Rouse was tasked with enforcing racially discriminatory guidelines.
+Rouse used antisemitic quotas when building in the Roland Park neighborhood of Baltimore.
+In 1951, Rouse enforced a quota of no more than 12% Jewish residents for the Maryland Apartment in north Baltimore until 75% of the apartments were rented.

 Rouse graduated in 1937 and in 1939 left the FHA and became partner with Hunter Moss at a mortgage banking firm called the Moss-Rouse Company funded by a $20,000 loan from Moss's sister, which would eventually become the Rouse Company.
 The company would specialize in FHA backed loans, and hired Churchill G. Carey from Connecticut General, with his former company providing loan capital to Moss-Rouse.
 Both Moss and Rouse served during WWII, with Moss joining the Marines and Rouse the Navy.
 Rouse was able to defer duty while his wife was pregnant, shipping out to Hawaii to work on John Henry Towers staff on July 4, 1942.
-Rouse returned from the war to put his gambling assets to work with Moss.
-In 1952, Moss would leave the firm after Rouse brought in his brother Bill as vice president.
-Rouse would make new connections that year crossing party lines as a board member of "Democrats for Eisenhower".
+Rouse returned from the war and went back to work with Moss, using his gambling assets.
+By 1951, the Moss-Rouse Company had become the largest mortgage banking company in the state of Maryland.
+In 1954, the two partners split, with Moss summarizing the split this way: "[Rouse] was a person who liked to do things in a big way.
+I liked the smaller company.
+So we split up."

-After World War II he co-founded the Citizens Planning and Housing Association (CPHA) and became involved in Baltimore, Maryland's efforts to rehabilitate its decayed housing stock for profit through The Baltimore Plan.
+As he was growing his business, Rouse pursued various civic activities.
+He co-founded the Citizens Planning and Housing Association (CPHA) and became involved in Baltimore, Maryland's efforts to rehabilitate its decayed housing stock through The Baltimore Plan.
 The national publicity of this program led to his participation in Dwight D. Eisenhower's National Housing Task Force starting in 1953.
 He introduced (or at least helped popularize) the term "urban renewal" to describe the series of recommendations made by that task force.

-Rouse used antisemitic quotas when building in the Roland Park neighborhood of Baltimore.
-In 1951, Rouse enforced a quota of no more than 12% Jewish residents for the Maryland Apartment in north Baltimore until 75% of the apartments were rented.